JisenRen/LittleLemon/README.md

 ### Unit Testing
 To demonstrate the concept of unit testing, our project includes a simple test case to verify the integrity of a model class.
 For example, according to the string type conversion, a menu item with title `IceCream` and price `80` should have string format `IceCream : 80`.

+Moreover, we also tested the behavior of serializer and responses.
+They are supposed to return the same data in JSON format.